ssenmosip/mosip-temp-documentation/Steps-to-Install-and-configuration-HDFS.md

 Read more about kerberos here: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/managing_smart_cards/using_kerberos
 ### Install Kerberos
-Kerberos server and client needs to be installed on Kerberos VM.
-We are installing it on our master node.
+Kerberos server(KDC) and the client needs to be installed.
+Install the client on both master and slave nodes.
+KDC server will be installed on the master node.
 1. To install packages for a Kerberos server:
 ```
 yum install krb5-server krb5-libs krb5-auth-dialog